mesosphere/dcos-docs-site/pages/dkp/konvoy/2.0/quick-start/index.md

     kubectl get clusters,awsclusters,machinepools,awsmachinepools
     ```

-1. Wait for the cluster control plane to be ready:
+1. Wait for the cluster control-plane to be ready:

     ```sh
     kubectl wait --for=condition=ControlPlaneReady "clusters/${CLUSTER_NAME}" --timeout=60m